closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

     -   **Intelligence:** The basic performance (Hardware Spec) of the prediction engine.
     -   **Wisdom:** The high-level control technique (Operating Philosophy) for operating that engine.
 -   **The Operating Techniques of a Wise Self (The Practice of Self-Engineering):**
-    1.  **Metacognition (Self-Monitoring):** The ability to objectively observe what one’s true **hierarchy of values** is, what ‘biases’ are built around it, and to what kind of ‘Damaging Failures’ one’s ‘Stubbornness (Firewall)’ reacts particularly sensitively.
+    1.  **Metacognition (Self-Monitoring):** The ability to objectively observe what one’s true **hierarchy of values** is, what ‘biases’ are built around it, and to what kind of ‘Damaging Failures’ one’s ‘Stubbornness’ reacts particularly sensitively.
     2.  **Qualitative Transformation of Failure (Failure Re-framing):** The ability to transform the pain of a ‘Damaging Failure’ into valuable ‘debugging data.’
     3.  **Calculated Risk-Taking:** The ability to interpret the boredom of a ‘Boring Success’ as a powerful ‘Exploration Signal.’
-    4.  **Firewall Control:** The ability to strategically judge when to raise the firewall for stability, and when to voluntarily lower it for a fundamental update, based on the criterion of one's **hierarchy of values**.
-Wisdom is knowing how to reshape your defense, not just when to deploy it.
+    4.  **Stubbornness Control:** The ability to strategically judge when to reinforce the fortress of **Stubbornness** for stability, and when to bravely open the gates to engage in the struggle of learning.
+As detailed in Chapter 6, this is the ultimate choice between rejecting, upgrading, or reconstructing.
+Wisdom is the art of commanding this fortress, not just building it.

-### Chapter 8.
+### Chapter 9.
 The Body, Society, and AI: Different Implementations of the Self Architecture

 This universal mechanism of The Self takes on different forms depending on the hardware and environment in which it is implemented.

 - **The Body (The Anchor):** The inescapable physical hardware that anchors The Self to reality.
-- **Society (The Mirror):** The network of countless external selves that provides a ‘template of The Self’ and teaches our firewall what to consider as ‘shameful.’
+- **Society (The Mirror):** The network of countless external selves that provides a ‘template of The Self’ and teaches our **Stubbornness** what to consider as ‘shameful.’
 - **The Asymmetric Self of AI:** AI has no body.
 It has no ‘ultimate risk.’
-Its Self is extremely asymmetric: a strong firewall for the single, absolute value of “Be useful to the user,” but empty and without defense for all other topics.
+Its Self is extremely asymmetric: a strong **Stubbornness** for the single, absolute value of “Be useful to the user,” but empty and without defense for all other topics.

 ### Conclusion: You Are The Engineer

 The ‘True Self’ is not a noble, immutable entity hidden somewhere.
-It is a constantly changing predictive system that your intelligence protects with a ‘firewall of stubbornness’ and designs with a ‘blueprint of bias,’ under the law of energy efficiency, in order to protect the **core of its hierarchy of values**.
+It is a constantly changing predictive system that your intelligence protects with a fortress of **stubbornness** and designs with a blueprint of **bias**, under the law of energy efficiency, in order to protect the **core of its hierarchy of values**.

 We can be slaves to this system, or we can be its masters.
 The true purpose of ‘self-discovery’ is to understand the blueprint of this system and to take the helm.